sannatitus/Afruca-tangeri_captive-behaviour/README.md

 ## Folder Structure

 ### `/Data`
-- Contains the raw instantaneous behaviour data acquisition csv, which includes all variables statistically analysed (e.g., `video file`, `crab ID`, `day type`, `minimum lifespan`, etc.) and concatenated 'non visibility' entries.
+- Contains the raw instantaneous behaviour data acquisition csv, which includes all variables statistically analysed (e.g., `video file`, `crab ID`, `day type`, `minimum lifespan`, etc.) and the first iteration of concatenated 'non visibility' entries.
+For the entire concatenated 'NV' dataframe, please see df_total within `figures.ipynb`

 ### `/Analysis`
 - **Python scripts** for:
   - Data acquisition selection of dates & observation windows
   - Data cleaning
   - Data validation
-  - Calculation of non-visibility backtracking
+  - Calculation of non-visibility backtracking; see `figures.ipynb`
-  - Descriptive statistics
+  - Descriptive statistics; see `figures.ipynb`
-  - Chi-square statistics on the probability of visibility
+  - Chi-square statistics on the probability of visibility; see `figures.ipynb`
-  - Figure generation
+  - Figure generation; see `figures.ipynb`
 - **Requirements:**
   - Package and version requirements for reproducing the Python pipeline are provided.
 - **R script** for: